270 Grant Street, Blair, Nebraska • Diesel Repair FAQs Built Around Uptime

 Can STS help reduce unexpected downtime?

 Yes.
+Accurate diagnostics, clearer communication, inspections, and maintenance planning all help customers catch issues earlier and avoid some of the expensive surprises that come from waiting too long.
 That is one of the core goals behind our approach.
-Accurate diagnostics, clearer communication, inspections, and maintenance planning all help customers catch issues earlier and avoid some of the expensive surprises that come from waiting too long.

 Need an answer that is not listed here?
 Contact STS Truck Services and we will help you sort through what the truck is doing, what needs attention first, and what the smartest next step looks like.
+You can also use this page as a starting point for DOT, DPF, DEF, derate, fleet PM, trailer, and diagnostic questions.

 Answers Are Better When They Help You Decide What to Do Next